 My parents taught me how to ski.
-We spent many winter weekends on the slopes of Northern Michigan, went to Colorado every spring, and I loved to watch ski racing in the Olympics.
+We spent many winter weekends on the slopes of Northern Michigan and went to Colorado every spring.
+We were obsessed with Warren Miller movies and I loved to watch ski racing in the Olympics.
 I remember Tommy Moe’s gold medal in the men’s downhill in Lillehammer (I was teaching a young cousin how to ski that day), but I don’t remember the first Olympics I watched—like skiing, it is something I’ve just always done.

 I’m attracted to the uniforms, the marching, the uplifting and sometimes heartbreaking performances, and the surprise victories.
 But what really draws me in are the stories of underdog competitors from tiny countries with no hope of ever winning a medal who go to the Olympics simply to participate and show what they can do against the very best.

 I started ski racing myself as a teenager.
 I was strong, motivated, and I loved speed.
 My mother led a campaign to add skiing as a varsity sport at my school when I was a sophomore and I became the captain of the team.
 We did well, but an Olympic berth with the U.S. Ski Team was a little out of reach.
 As I packed my bags to go off to college at the University of Colorado, my dad suggested that maybe I could ski for Lithuania.
 I had never been to Lithuania and I didn’t speak Lithuanian, but my dad’s suggestion intrigued me.